Please update your Flash player to see this menu.

 4.)
 Interior park roads are paved, and so are the camping spurs.

 5.)
 Very natural setting; this bonus for natural beauty means that you'll have to plan your trip thoroughly ahead of time!
 There will be no running to the store for items you left at home---because there are no stores within miles.
 Neither are there restaurants, laundromats, souvenir shops, or gas stations!

 Plaskett Creek Campground location, fees & contact information

 Directions: the Plaskett Creek campground is located on California State Highway 1, 35 miles north of San Simeon State Park (coming from the south); or, 60 miles south of Carmel (if you're arriving from the north.)

 Map to Plaskett Campground: To your left, you'll find a custom Google map to the Plaskett Creek Campground.
 If the map isn't working well, you may use the link to "view larger map," which seems to work more reliably.
 By zooming in with the satellite view of the map of Plaskett Creek Campground, you can see an aerial photo of the camping area.

-Plaskett Creek campground fees: Camping fees at the National Forest's Plaskett Creek camping ground are $35 per night (as of Summer, 2018.)
-These fees are payable by cash or California check.
+Plaskett Creek campground fees: Camping fees at the National Forest's Plaskett Creek camping ground begin at $35 per night (as of Summer, 2019.)
+These fees are payable by cash or California check at the park, if you haven't made a reservation.
 There is an envelope you should fill out at the campground; enclose your payment, then put it into the campground's drop box.